mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 - There is a tiny chance of failure during key generation (if F happens to be selected as all 0); this happens with probability < 2^-800 (that is, it'll never happen in practice, unless the random number generator broke).
+When this happens, the computation of the inverse of F will fail; what happens in that case would depend on the inverter implementation.
   Should we ignore it or address it?

+- It appears that the parameter set HPS4096821 was added lately to the NTRU definition, and did not undergo the same vetting that the other parameter sets did.
+As such, it is unclear whether that parameter set gives the claimed level of security.
+Should we remove it from this RFC, or just add some warning text within the security considerations?

 ## Test vectors